benchmarko/CPCBasicTS/README.md

 ## Restrictions

-- CPCBasic is still in progress and not complete or accurate.
+- CPCBasicTS is still in progress and not complete or accurate.
 The goal is that most BASIC programs run without change.
 - It is BASIC only and can not execute Z80 machine code
 - Unimplemented commands are ignored: *AUTO*, *PRINT #8*, *RESUME* (partly), *SPEED KEY/WRITE*, *WIDTH*, *WRITE #8*, some AMDSOS commands.
 - Sound: More hardware volume envelopes